harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 date: 2020-04-08T22:36:23.975Z
 description: >-
   Don't get lost in the woods on your way to learning Node.js.
-Everything you need to install Node and get started writing server side JavaScript on Windows 10 is right here.
+Everything you need to install Node.js and begin writing server side JavaScript on Windows 10 is right here.
 featuredpost: false
 featuredimage: /img/brussels_zonienwoud.jpg